Integration with Web Portals

 applications to access the workflow request queue and data about users

-The API is accessed using SOAP and includes a WSDL specification.
+The API is accessed using SOAP over HTTPS with a WSDL

-This makes it accessible across a wide range of platforms and
+specification.
+It is accessible from a wide range of

 The Password Manager API supports a wide range of operations, including: